Buck 65: Dirty Work, Situation and Dirtbike

 In late 2006, Buck 65 released a 5-song digital EP called Dirty Work.
 It was released over a month-long campaign, adding one song per week for free download via his website.

-Buck 65 released the album Situation on October 30, 2007 on Strange Famous Records in the United States and Warner Music Group worldwide.
+Buck 65 released the album Situation on October 30, 2007, on Strange Famous Records in the United States and Warner Music Group worldwide.
 The album is a concept album based around the year 1957, and is a return to a more "pure" hip hop sound than the previous blues, country and avant-garde influences in Secret House Against the World.
 It was produced by fellow Halifax DJ Skratch Bastid, aimed at making a "classic hip-hop record that pulses with joy and clarity of purpose".
 The album appeared on the Billboard Heatseekers Albums chart for one week at number 31.

-He was a host of CBC Radio 3's web radio in 2006 and 2007, and accepted daily hosting duties on CBC Radio 2's Radio 2 Drive beginning fall 2008.

 He played with Symphony Nova Scotia in the Rebecca Cohn Auditorium on April 18, 2008.

 In late 2008, Buck 65 released three one-track albums for free download.
 The three Dirtbike albums featured guest production and verses by Cadence Weapon, Emily Wells, D-Styles, Skratch Bastid, Serafina Steer, Jorun, Moka Only, Aupheus, Mia Clarke of Electrelane, Doseone among others.
 Dirtbike 1/3 signified a return to Buck 65's pre-Talkin' Honky Blues hip hop roots that was expected in Situation; in Buck 65's own words "it's a lot like the original versions of Vertex and Man Overboard."

 In 2009, Buck 65 contributed "Blood Pt.
 2" to the AIDS benefit album, Dark Was the Night, produced by the Red Hot Organization.
 It is a remix of Sufjan Stevens' take on the song "You Are the Blood", originally by Castanets.

 Buck 65 formed Bike for Three! with Belgian producer Greetings from Tuskan (born Joëlle Phuong Minh Lê).
 Their debut album, More Heart Than Brains, was released on Anticon on May 26, 2009.
 The album features "sharp lyrical details and storytelling" by Buck 65, combined with Phuong Minh Lê's production creating an "exquisite, shimmering landscape that rarely plays by the rules."